mathoutreach/lessonplans/symmetry1/README.md

-A lesson plan suitbale for grades 2-4 which focuses on symmetry.
+A lesson plan suitable for grades 2-4 which focuses on symmetry.

 This lesson plan is designed for about a one-hour long class.